-In your mind imagine what you would like to achieve or what character features to acquire.
-Think for a moment that all this is possible.
+Think about what you would like to achieve or what personality traits you would like to improve.
+Imagine for a moment that all this is possible.

-Awaken in yourself a strong desire to attain your wishes reflecting on the subject of your aspirations.
-Provoke in you vivid emotions and strong desires, and new ideas will replace your old fears and negative thoughts.
+Make yourself feel a strong desire to make your wishes a reality and reflect on the subject of your aspirations.
+Your goal should evoke vivid emotions and strong desires in you.
+This is when your motivation will be stronger than your fears and negative thoughts.

-If you carefully think over the above, you will see that it is not new for you.
-When you worry, then first of all you imagine a vivid picture of potential unpleasant outcome.
-You do not make any effort, but just persistently think of the final result.
-The only difference now is that you should change the imagined negative results to the positive ones.
+If you carefully think over the above, you will see that all this is not new for you.
+When you worry about something, you imagine a vivid picture of the potential negative outcomes.
+You do not make any effort but just persistently think of the possible failure.
+The only difference now is that you should turn the imagined negative results into positive ones.

-By continuous ‘playback’ of the image of potential unpleasant outcome, it begins to seem to you more and more real.
-After some time it automatically provokes appropriate emotions: fear, anxiety, frustration.
-Now, by changing the ‘outcome image’, you can easily cause positive emotions.
+With this continuous ‘playback’ of the image of the potential negative outcome in your head, it begins to seem more and more real to you.
+After some time, it automatically causes negative emotions: fear, anxiety, frustration.
+Now, by changing the ‘outcome image’, you can easily cause positive emotions in you.

-Mentally drawing a desired outcome and reflecting on it, you make it more and more likely to happen, but this time it causes enthusiasm, cheerful mood, confidence and joy in the anticipation of victory.
+By visualizing the desired outcome and reflecting on it, you make it more and more likely to happen, but this time, it causes enthusiasm, cheerful mood, confidence, and joy about future success.

 – I don’t know.

 – What does it mean “I don’t know”? – Followed a puzzling question.

 The point is to decide what you want, to set goals you want to achieve, and focus on them.
 Don’t spend time and effort on identifying what you do not want because it is unreasonable.
 Check out detailed tips on how to discover what you really want from life.

 You have to believe and trust your subconscious mind.
 Only by trusting it and acting on your goals, you can expect real results.
 You need to learn to do your job and act decisively but also try to believe in yourself and what you are doing.